Oktoberfest Guide for the Thrifty Traveler

 Thrifty Tip #1: You do not need a reservation for a table but the later in the day you go, the less likely you are to find a spot.
 Ask nicely if you see people have space at a table.
 Companies reserve tables but do not show up, this is the best way to snag a table for four hours or so.

 Oktoberfest annual attendance is more than six million and most of them are Germans.
 Don’t let that hold you back though.
-Most the Germans we met spoke english as well as we did.
+Most of the Germans we met spoke English as well as we did.
 Oktoberfest is all about meeting new people, and the beer does most of the work for you.

 If you are going with a group larger than six people, you should reserve a table in advance.
 This is slightly more complicated.
-Usually the beer tents gather all requests during January and February; and allocate the beer tent tables in March.
+Usually, the beer tents gather all requests during January and February; and allocate the beer tent tables in March.
 You can book directly at each tent’s website.

 You don’t pay for the reservation, but for what you’ll be eating and drinking.
-With each seat you have to buy a minimum of 2 beer and 1/2 chicken, which costs about 30 euro (35 USD) per person.
+With each seat, you have to buy a minimum of 2 beer and 1/2 chicken, which costs about 30 euro (35 USD) per person.
 So to reserve a table for 10 is 300 euro (350 USD).

 Thrifty Tip #2: Beers are about 10 euro, but it’s for a full liter so actually not too expensive.

-Those prepaid beer and food vouchers will be sent to you once you confirm and pay for your reservation.
+The prepaid beer and food vouchers will be sent to you once you confirm and pay for your reservation.
 The vouchers are valid during the whole Oktoberfest period.
 Although I really doubt you’ll have any left over.